rpdelaney/l4d2-tourney-rules/rules.md

 ######6.3.1 Visual elements
-Any changes whatsoever to the stock survivor or infected models, map textures, skyboxes, props, or other materials and files used for rendering the in-game environment
+Any changes whatsoever to the stock survivor or infected models, map textures, skyboxes, props, or other materials and files used for rendering the in-game environment are forbidden.

 ######6.3.2 Audio elements
-Any changes whatsoever to game sounds (excluding Section 6.2.4)
+Any changes whatsoever to game sounds (excluding Section 6.2.4) are forbidden.

 ######6.3.3 Third-party hooks
-Any third-party applications, programs, or macros that read or modify memory in a method for affecting gameplay, or that provide information about the game state to the player, or that simulate mouse movement (aiming) while the game is running
+Any third-party applications, programs, or macros that read or modify memory in a method for affecting gameplay, or that provide information about the game state to the player, or that simulate mouse movement (aiming) while the game is running are forbidden.

 #####6.4 Lerp toggling
 After the ready-up for the first half of each map, changing `cl_interp`